nguyenjpus/linux/_posts/2025-08/2025-08-24-gdisk-lvm-raid-(with raid5 updated 083025).markdown

+---
+layout: post
-# Linux Hands-On Practice: Disk Management, LVM, RAID, and fstab
+title: "Linux Hands-On Practice: Disk Management, LVM, RAID, and fstab"
+date: 2025-08-24
+tags: [Basic, LVM, RAID, fstab]
+---

 This document summarizes hands-on exercises for Linux disk management and related tasks, based on practice in an Ubuntu VM on UTM.
 It includes step-by-step instructions, verifications, pitfalls, and lessons learned.